wombleton/gitlaw-nz/acts/M/Machinery Act 1950.md

     Section 26B: inserted, on 6 June 1986, by section 7 of the Machinery Amendment Act 1986 (1986 No 15).

-    Section 26B(2)(a): amended, on 16 October 1989, by section 2(3) of the Machinery Amendment Act 1989 (1989 No 88).
+    Section 26B(2)(a): amended, on 16 December 2013, by [section 22][67] of the WorkSafe New Zealand Act 2013 (2013 No 94).

 ##### 26C Proof of codes of practice

-*   Without affecting any other method of proof, the production in any proceedings of a copy of any code of practice purporting to be issued after the commencement of the Machinery Amendment Act 1989 by the Secretary or before that commencement by the Chief Inspector of Factories or the Chief Construction Safety Engineer, as the case may be, shall, in the absence of proof to the contrary, be sufficient evidence that it has been issued under the authority of [section 26A][43] and that it has been approved by the Minister under [section 26B][44].
+*   (1) In any proceedings, the production of a copy of a code of practice purporting to be issued by the following persons is sufficient evidence that the code of practice has been issued under [section 26A][43] and approved under [section 26B][44]:

-    Section 26C: inserted, on 6 June 1986, by section 7 of the Machinery Amendment Act 1986 (1986 No 15).
+    *   (a) for a code of practice issued before 16 October 1989, the Chief Inspector of Factories or the Chief Construction Safety Engineer:

+    *   (b) for a code of practice issued on or after 16 October 1989 and before 16 December 2013, the Secretary of Labour:

+    *   (c) for a code of practice issued on or after 16 December 2013, WorkSafe.

+    (2) Subsection (1) does not affect any other method of proof by which it may be established that a code of practice has been issued under [section 26A][43] and approved under [section 26B][44].

-    Section 26C: amended, on 16 October 1989, by section 2(4) of the Machinery Amendment Act 1989 (1989 No 88).
+    Section 26C: replaced, on 16 December 2013, by [section 22][67] of the WorkSafe New Zealand Act 2013 (2013 No 94).

 #### Offences, penalties, and procedure